bkamapantula/bkamapantula.github.io/_posts/2023-10-07-pycon-india-2023-ylw-ts.md

 As we fell short of a few monitors, cumulatively volunteers (Ashok, Ananyo, Ram, Sanchit, Snehith) lent seven monitors so the workshop could run smoothly.

-Manav shared his experience in working with numerous devices to help us judge which devices to finalize the device.
+Manav shared his experience in working with different hardware to help us pick a final device.

 Harsh was instrumental in designing the material and delivering the workshop.